LukaJer/3Clock/README.md

 # 3Clock
 Clock using temperatrure-compensated internal Oszillator, GPS and DCF77
+TDB:
+- which uC
+- details